 If you decide not to add a new network and want to return to the previous page - click Back.

 This tab is iFrame show page.
-The title of this tab is set by the administrator when configuring this option.
-If permissions allow, this option displays a web page within the user OnApp Control Panel.
+The title of this tab is set by the user when configuring this option, by default its Service Provider.
+If required you can integrate an iFrame into OnApp which will display a web page within the user profile in the OnApp Control Panel.
+By default, the possibility to configure an iFrame is disabled.
+To enable, use the Enable iFrame Window permission.